-Fig. 1 Ties of the AQIS to data sources and co-operating systems, 2020

-1.1 Air pollution - emissions

-The terms "air pollution" and "emissions" encompass a range of processes that lead to the release of pollutants into the air.
+Fig. 1 Ties of the AQIS to data sources and co-operating systems, 2021 1.1 Air pollution - emissions The terms "air pollution" and "emissions" encompass a range of processes that lead to the release of pollutants into the air.
 Air pollution sources are of natural or anthropogenic origin, and the difference between these two types is not always unambiguous.
 Natural sources include volcanic activity, forest fires, and substances produced by plants.
 Anthropogenic sources involve human activities.
 Primary air pollution is understood as a release of pollutants into the air directly from their sources, while secondary pollutants are formed as a result of physical-chemical reactions in the atmosphere (ozone, secondary aerosol particles, most NO2, etc.).
 A specific process that is closely related to primary pollution is the swirling of fine and coarse dust particles deposited on the Earth's surface, which occurs during the movement of road vehicles and agricultural machinery, or during stronger winds.
 This process, called resuspension, involves dust particles but also re-introduces substances into the air that are bound to them, such as heavy metals and POPs.
 The CHMI evaluates the level of air pollution for primary pollutants of anthropogenic origin under authorisation by the Ministry of the Environment.
 The basic background material for this evaluation consists of the "emission inventory", which combines the direct collection of data reported by operators of sources with model data calculations either reported by the operators of sources or determined in the context of statistical studies performed primarily by the Czech Statistical Office.
-The resulting emission inventories are presented in a form of emission balances in sectoral and territorial classifications.

-There is a wide range of pollutants that sources release into the air.
-Regular emission inventories related to the concept of air pollution are performed for dust particles (SPM, $PM{10}$ and $PM{2.5}$ fractions), acidifying gases (SOX and NOX), carbon monoxide, volatile organic compounds and ammonia.
-Other monitored pollutants are selected heavy metals, some of which also have set air quality limits (arsenic, cadmium, nickel and lead), polycyclic aromatic hydrocarbons (the monitored air pollutant being benzo[a]pyrene), and also e.g. PCDD/F and PCBs.
-Emission inventories are also performed for other substances, e.g. benzene, NO2, carbon particles, etc.
+The resulting emission inventories are presented in a form of emission balances in sectoral and territorial classifications.1 There is a wide range of pollutants that sources release into the air.
+Regular emission inventories related to the concept of air pollution are performed for dust particles (SPM, PM10 and PM{2.5} fractions), acidifying gases (SO_X and NO_X), carbon monoxide, volatile organic compounds (VOCs) and ammonia.
+Other monitored pollutants are selected heavy metals, some of which also have set air quality limits (arsenic, cadmium, nickel and lead), polycyclic aromatic hydrocarbons (the monitored air pollutant being benzo[a]pyrene), and also e.g., PCDD/F and PCBs.
+Emission inventories are also performed for other substances, e.g., benzene, NO2, carbon particles, etc. 1.1.1 Collection of emission data From the viewpoint of methods for monitoring emissions, air pollution sources are divided into individually monitored sources and collectively monitored sources.
+In connection with the categorization of sources according to Annex No. 2 of the Air Protection Act 201/2012 Coll. and the method of reporting the data of the summary operational records according to Annex No. 11 to Decree No. 415/2012 Coll., the following breakdown of resources is used (Tab.
+1).